postsharp/Metalama.Documentation/content/conceptual/aspects/aspect-inheritance.md

 ## Cross-project inheritance

-Aspect inheritance also works across project boundaries, that is, even when the base class is in a different project than the derived class.
+Aspect inheritance also works across project boundaries, even when the base class is in a different project than the derived class.

 To make this possible, the aspect instance in the project containing the base class is _serialized_ into a binary buffer and stored as a managed resource in the assembly.
 When compiling the project containing the derived class, the aspect is _deserialized_ from the binary buffer, and its <xref:Metalama.Framework.Aspects.IAspect`1.BuildAspect*> method can be called.

-Serialization is done using a custom formatter whose semantics are close to the legacy <xref:System.Runtime.Serialization.Formatters.Binary.BinaryFormatter> of the now obsolete `[Serializable]`.
+Serialization uses a custom formatter whose semantics are close to the legacy <xref:System.Runtime.Serialization.Formatters.Binary.BinaryFormatter> of the now obsolete `[Serializable]`.
 To mark a field or property as non-serializable, use the <xref:Metalama.Framework.Serialization.NonCompileTimeSerializedAttribute> custom attribute.

 ## Eligibility of inherited aspects

-The _eligibility_ of an aspect is a set of rules that define on which target declarations an aspect can be legitimately applied.
+The _eligibility_ of an aspect is a set of rules defining which target declarations an aspect can be legitimately applied to.
 For details, see <xref:eligibility>.

 When an aspect is inherited, it has two sets of eligibility rules:

-* the _normal_ eligibility rules define on which declarations the aspect can be expanded; typically this would _not_ include any abstract members;
+* the _normal_ eligibility rules define on which declarations the aspect can be expanded; typically, this would _not_ include any abstract members;
-* the _inheritance_ eligibility rules define on which declarations the aspect can be added _for inheritance_; typically this would include abstract members.
+* the _inheritance_ eligibility rules define which declarations the aspect can be added to _for inheritance_; typically, this would include abstract members.

 When an inherited aspect is added to a target that matches the inheritance eligibility rules but not the normal eligibility rules, an _abstract_ aspect instance is added to that target.
 That is, <xref:Metalama.Framework.Aspects.IAspect`1.BuildAspect*> method is _not_ called for that target, but only for derived targets.